-Management has communicated the principles of business ethics in the Company's Code of Business Conduct and Ethics to all employees in the discharge of their duties.
-This Code sets the professionalism and integrity required for business operations which covers compliance with laws, conflicts of interest, environmental issues, reliability of financial reporting, bribery and strict adherence to the principles so as to eliminate the potential for illegal practices.
+Management has communicated the principles of trustness eithes in the Company's Code of Business Conduct and Etrics to at employees in the discharge of their electer.
+This Code sets the professionalism and integrity required for business operations which covers compliance with laws, conflicts of interest, environmental issues, reliability of financial reporting, bribery and strict adherence to the principles so as to eliminate the potential for integral practices.

-Director 20th February 2023 Mr. Jubril Adewale Tinubu FRC/2013/NBA/00000003348 Director 20th February 2023 Mr. Adeola Ogunsemi FRC/2016/ICAN/00000014639

-Report of the Audit Committee For the year ended 31 December 2020
+Director 21st August 2023 Mr. Jubrit Adexiste Tinubu FRC(2013/NBA/00000003348 Director 21st August 3023 Mr. Adecis Ogunsemi FRC(2016)/CAN(00000014839 Report of the Audit Committee For the year ended 31 December 2021

-We have exercised our statutory functions in compliance with Section 404 (7) of the Companies and Allied Matters Act 2020 and we the members of the Oando PLC Audit Committee have, on the documents and information made available to us;
+We have exercised our statutory functions in compliance with Section 404 (?) of the Companies and Allied Matters Act.
+2020 and we the members of the Cando PLC Audit Committee have, on the documents and information made available to us.

-- a. ascertained whether the accounting and reporting policies of the Company are in accordance with legal requirements and agreed ethical practices; - b. reviewed the scope and planning of audit requirements; - c. reviewed findings on management matters in conjunction with the external auditor and management responses thereon; - d. keep under review the effectiveness of the Company's system of accounting and internal control; - e. make recommendations to the board with regard to the appointment, removal and remuneration of the external auditors of the Company; and - f. authorise the internal auditor to carry out investigation into any activities of the Company which may be of interest or concern to the committee
+- a, ascertained whether the accounting and reporting policies of the Company are in accordance with legal requirements and agreed ethical practices; - b. reviewed the scope and planning of audit requirements; - c. reviewed findings on management matters in conjunction with the external auditor and management responses thereon; - d. keep under review the effectiveness of the Company's system of accounting and internal control: - e, make recommendations to the board with regard to the appointment, removal and remuneration of the external auditors of the Company, and - 1. authorise the internal auditor to carry out investigation into any activities of the Company which may be of interest or concern to the committee

-We ascertain that the accounting and reporting policies of the Company for the year ended December 31, 2020 are in accordance with legal requirements and agreed ethical practices.
+We ascertain that the accounting and reporting policies of the Company for the year ended December 31, 2021 are in accordance with legal requirements and agreed ethical practices.
 We also ascertain review of audit plan, effectiveness of internal controls and system of accounting and made appropriate recommendations to the board as they relate to our functions.

-Dated this 20th day of February 2023
+Dated this 21st day of August 2023